 c.
 Self-Reflection Essay (4-5 pages)

-Completed portfolios are required for graduation with a Women’s and Gender Studies Minor.
+Completed portfolios are required for graduation with a Women’s and Gender Studies minor.
 However, they are graded on a pass/fail basis.
-Contents of the portfolios will not be used to evaluate individual student competence; rather, they will be used by WGS faculty to assess the Minor program as a whole.
+Contents of the portfolios will not be used to evaluate individual student competence; rather, they will be used by WGS faculty to assess the minor program as a whole.
 Students who have demonstrated particular excellence in the WGS minor will be recognized as “passing with distinction.”
-This distinction will be conferred by the WGS Steering Committee, based on an exceptional level of engagement, sophistication, and intellectual exploration by a WGS student, as demonstrated by the submitted work and self-reflection essay in his or her WGS portfolio.
-This distinction will be noted on the student’s WGS Minor certificate.
+This distinction will be conferred by the WGS Steering Committee, based on an exceptional level of engagement, sophistication and intellectual exploration by a WGS student.
+This distinction will be noted on the student’s WGS minor certificate.